laaners/yugioh_comprehensive_rulebook/policy/penalties.md

 - **T: Tardiness**\
 **Major and Strict**, which indicate the severity of the infraction.
 Tardiness penalties should never be upgraded after repeat infractions.
 Since Tardiness penalties are never upgraded, Tardiness penalties are not required to be entered into the KONAMI Tournament Software (KTS) or the KONAMI Card Game Network (KCGN).
 - **DE: Deck and Deck List Errors**\
-**Major and Strict**, registering incorrect contents on a Deck List or playing with an illegal Deck.
+**Minor and Major**, registering incorrect contents on a Deck List or playing with an illegal Deck.
 If an error that would result in an illegal Deck or Deck List is caught prior to the start of the first round, it is acceptable (at the Head Judge’s discretion) to correct the Duelist’s Deck List without applying a penalty.
 - **DC: Drawing Extra Cards**\
 **Minor and Major**